- Major Name: Regents Bachelor of Arts

 - Six credit hours of social science in areas such as anthropology, communication studies, economics, geography, political science, psychology, and sociology.

-- Six credit hours of natural or physical science.
+- Three credit hours of natural or physical science.

 - Three credit hours of approved mathematics, statistics, or computer science.

 B. The Regents BA degree requires students to take a minimum of 30 hours of upper division course work.
 Upper division courses are those offered at the junior and senior levels and are usually numbered as 300- or 400-level courses.
 Upper division courses take the place of a major and may be taken in any subject area or combinations of areas as students wish.

 C. The Regents BA degree has a residency requirement of 24 hours of course work taken at public higher education institutions in West Virginia with at least 6 upper division credits from WVU.